 In a study conducted by Krpan, K. M., Kross, E., Berman, M. G., Deldin, P. J., Askren, M. K., & Jonides, J. (2013), 40 participants diagnosed with Major Depressive Disorder completed a series of questionnaires and cognitive tasks.
 They were then separated into two groups of 20 where the first group were asked to write for 20 min over three consecutive days about their deepest thoughts and feelings surrounding an emotional event i.e. journaling or expressive writing, whereas the other group was asked to write about non-emotional daily events each day for the same amount of time.
 On day 5 of testing, participants completed another series of questionnaires and cognitive measures.
 These measures were repeated again 4 weeks later.

 The study concludes that the first group that was asked to journal, showed significant decreases in depression scores already on day 5 and these results lasted 4 weeks later as well.

-For the past 25 years in fact, there has been scientifically proven robust physical and psychological benefits associated with journalling.
+For the past 25 years in fact, there has been scientifically proven robust physical and psychological benefits associated with journaling.
 The study above suggests that people living with clinically diagnosed illness benefit from this method long-term.
-Studies also suggest that journalling improves our wellbeing as well as our ability to cope with difficult situations.
-Krpan, K. et. al. (2013) also concluded that journalling can be seen as a time- and cost-efficient supplement to existing interventions of depression.
+Studies also suggest that journaling improves our wellbeing as well as our ability to cope with difficult situations.
+Krpan, K. et. al. (2013) also concluded that journalig can be seen as a time- and cost-efficient supplement to existing interventions of depression.